privacyguides/privacyguides.org/docs/vpn.en.md

         - [:simple-apple: macOS](https://www.ivpn.net/apps-macos/)
         - [:simple-linux: Linux](https://www.ivpn.net/apps-linux/)

-??? check annotate "35 Countries"
+??? success annotate "35 Countries"

     IVPN has [servers in 35 countries](https://www.ivpn.net/server-locations) (1).
 Picking a VPN provider with a server nearest to you will reduce latency of the network traffic you send.
 This is because of a shorter route (fewer hops) to the destination.